Mission of the Performing and Visual Arts Hall of Fame

 - Promote the pride and tradition of BH-BL Art, Music, and Theatre

 Candidates for membership in the BH-BL Performing and Visual Arts Hall of Fame shall be alumni (former BH-BL artists, musicians, and thespians) who are nominated.
-The Hall of Fame nomination form may be downloaded but it is also available in the Fine Arts Office at the high school.
+Follow this link to access the Hall of Fame nomination form, which is also available in the Fine Arts Office at the high school.

 Criteria for selection may include: